-Determinant of Health: Community Determinants continued economic environment (equitable opportunity cluster) Metric (Type) Rationale for inclusion Metric Status Sample framing, policy and/or investment implications Relevant sectors 31.
-Percent of families who say it's hard to find the child care they need (indicator) Affordable and quality childcare fosters positive early development and allows a family to earn a living that is not significantly jeopardized by child care costs, leaving resources for food, housing, transportation and medical care, among others.
-This is not widely collected or standardly available.
-The soon to be released documentary, The Raising of America , by the makers of Unnatural Causes , may present an opportunity to elevate this metric to one of national significance.
-32. Workplace Safety (composite measure) Low-income communities and individuals are disproportionately exposed to hazards in the work place.
-This measure combines Nonfatal Work-Related Injuries and Illnesses and Fatal Work-Related Injuries, including: Estimated number and percentage of workers employed in high-risk occupations, by selected characteristics; Estimated percentage of private sector wage and salary workers employed in six high-risk injury and illness occupations† (each with >1 million workers), by selected characteristics such as number and rate of fatal occupational injuries; Number and rate of homicide deaths.
-This is derived from national data set that CDC collects Safe working conditions for all
+Determinant of Health: Community Determinants continued economic environment (equitable opportunity cluster) Sample framing, policy and/or investment implications Metric Status Metric (Type) Rationale for inclusion Relevant sectors 31.
+Percent of Affordable and quality childcare fosters This is not The soon to families who positive early development and allows widely collected be released say it's hard to a family to earn a living that is not or standardly documentary, The find the child significantly jeopardized by child care available.
+Raising of America, care they need costs, leaving resources for food, housing, by the makers of (indicator) transportation and medical care, among Unnatural Causes, others. may present an opportunity to elevate this metric to one of national significance.
+32. Workplace Low-income communities and This is derived Safe working Safety individuals are disproportionately exposed from national data conditions for all set that CDC (composite to hazards in the work place.
+This measure measure) combines Nonfatal Work-Related Injuries collects and Illnesses and Fatal Work-Related Injuries, including: Estimated number and percentage of workers employed in high-risk\ occupations, by selected characteristics; Estimated percentage of private sector wage and salary workers employed in six high-risk\ injury and illness occupations† (each with >1 million workers), by selected characteristics such as number and rate\ of fatal occupational injuries: Number and rate\ of homicide deaths.